How To Repel Chickens: 11 Steps (with Pictures) - WikiHow

 - Log in / Sign up

-This article was reviewed by Elmer Bensinger.
+This article was reviewed by Elmer Bensinger and by wikiHow staff writer, Elaine Heredia, BA.
 Elmer Bensinger is a Pest Control Specialist with Eden Advanced Pest Technologies in Spokane, Washington.
 With over 20 years of experience, Elmer specializes in integrated pest management and products such as insecticides and rodenticides.
 He studied business at South Puget Sound Community College.
-There are 7 references cited in this article, which can be found at the bottom of the page.
+There are 8 references cited in this article, which can be found at the bottom of the page.
 This article has been fact-checked, ensuring the accuracy of any cited facts and confirming the authority of its sources.
-This article has been viewed 437,577 times.
+This article has been viewed 438,454 times.

 If you've ever had free-range chickens wreak havoc on your yard or garden, you know how much damage they can inflict in a short period of time.
-There are a few things you can do to discourage chickens from trampling, scratching, and pecking certain areas, though.
+The good news is that there are a few things you can do to discourage chickens from trampling, scratching, and pecking certain areas.
+Keep reading to learn how to drive chickens away, how to keep chickens out, and how to invite chickens to a garden or patch of lawn just for them.

 Steps